Masters in Ecology, Evolution & Conservation (MSc and MRes)

 The program includes two sister courses.
 The MSc course includes 20 weeks of taught modules, followed by a single long research project.
 The MRes course shares the first five weeks of core teaching in key skills and then students carry out two separate research projects, one over the winter and one in the summer.

 These complementary courses offer a contrasting choice of learning experiences.
 The MSc course offers a wider range of instruction across a large set of research areas, allowing you to gain a clear insight into your own research interests from among current research topics.
 The MRes course hits the ground running: the greater focus on independent research allows you to specialise in your existing research interests.
 Both courses offer a equally strong grounding in postgraduate biological research suitable for a career in applied biology or conservation or as preparation for a PhD.

 Most students follow the EEC course as a full-time, one-year program but part-time options over two years are available.
-If you are interested in following the course part-time, please contact David Orme to discuss possible timetables.
+If you are interested in following the course part-time, please contact Julia Schroeder to discuss possible timetables.

 The taught course comprises a varied mixture of lectures, practicals, fieldwork, and group workshops.
 Teaching is arranged in week-long modules, each of which is convened by research scientists from the department and provides a detailed overview of key research concepts in their particular topic.